-Invasive plants create dense growths and crowd out native plant growth, which decreases biological diversity.
+Invasive plants create dense growths and crowd out native plants, which decreases biological diversity.
 Additionally, many of these invasive plants use more water than native plants, thus decreasing the availability of water within the forest and the watershed.
 Most native birds will not feed off of non-native plants as they are not adapted to recognize them as a food source.
 There are organizations on island like the Maui Invasive Species Committee whose mission is to prevent invasive species from becoming established and limiting the most harmful ones.

 MFBRP works in some of the most pristine areas of Maui, where much of the forest is native.
 Some of the top invasive plants of concern in The Nature Conservancy’s (TNC) Waikamoi Preserve include: Gorse (Ulex europaeus), Kahili Ginger (Hedychium gardnerianum), Blackberry (Rubus argutus), Pines (Pinus spp.), Blackwood Acacia (Acacia melanoylon), Tropical Ash (Fraxinus uhdei), and Eucalyptus (Eucalyptus spp.).
 At Nakula Natural Area Reserve, where MFBRP also works on forest restoration, there are many invasive plants such as Kikuyu grass (Pennisetum clandestinum), Velvet grass (Holcus lanatus), and Tree Poppy (Bocconia frutescens).
-We are also on the lookout for Koster’s Curse (Clidemia hirta), Gorse (Ulex europaeus), and Australian Tree Fern (Cyathea cooperi).
+We are also on the lookout for Koster’s Curse (Clidemia hirta) and Australian Tree Fern (Cyathea cooperi).
 Introduction of non-native plants to these areas could be caused by humans, pigs, or bird dispersal.